raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 30 ft |
 | **Area:** 1 Target | **Resist:** Força de Vontade |

-This spell allows the caster to discern the Alignment and Passions of one creature, which gets a roll to resist.
+This spell allows the caster to discern the Alinhamento and Passions of one creature, which gets a roll to resist.
 If the roll to resist fails, the caster will divine the target's Ethical Code with respect to Law, Neutrality, and Chaos.
-Concentrating for a further Round is required to discern the target's moral Alignment with regards to Good, Neutrality, and Evil.
-Each additional Round beyond this will discern one other random remaining Passion.
-The Games Master reveals the 'strength' of the target's discovered Alignment and Passions according to the following table:
+Concentrating for a further Round is required to discern the target's moral Alinhamento with regards to Bom, Neutrality, and Evil.
+Each additional Round beyond this will discern one other random remaining Paixão.
+The Games Master reveals the 'strength' of the target's discovered Alinhamento and Passions according to the following table:

-**Alignment/Passion Strength Table**
+**Alinhamento/Paixão Strength Table**

 | **Percentage** | **Strength** |
 | :-: | :-- |